Our fuel mix

 Renewable power from offshore wind farms has also become part of our energy mix for the very first time as we now source electricity for our customers from Westermost Rough Wind Farm, situated in the North Sea, five miles off the Yorkshire Coast north of Hull.
 We purchase 12% of the overall output from the 210 MW wind farm.
 Over the course of a year, that’s enough renewable electricity to supply more than 33,000 average homes.

-We are also supporting the proposed Swansea Bay Tidal Lagoon project in South Wales.
+We are also supporting the proposed Swansea Bay Tidal Lagoon project in South Wales to help bring tidal power to the UK.
 By investing in the project’s early-stage development, we will be able to purchase 10% of the electricity output when the project is completed – that’s the same amount of electricity generated by our wind and solar farms combined!

 To make it totally carbon neutral however, emissions from the gas our customers use will be neutralised through verified carbon-reduction schemes in Vietnam, Nepal and Malawi.
 Not only do these offset the carbon emissions from the gas we supply, they also bring many economic, social and health benefits to the local communities involved.